Research Security Training

 • How Long Does the Training Take to Complete?
 Approximately 60 minutes.

 • When Does the Training Need to be Completed By?
-Prior to proposal submission or within 30 days of being newly added to an existing award.
-Individuals must have a training completion date within twelve months prior to the submission of the proposal.
+Within 12 months prior to proposal submission or within 30 days of being newly added to an existing award.

-• Note: This requirement does not impact existing DOE grant awards unless requested at the time of renewal by the Sponsor.
+This requirement does not impact existing DOE grant awarded prior to May 1, 2025 unless requested at the time of renewal by the Sponsor.

 Details on the Research Security CITI Training and how to sign-up are below.

-The NSF requirements are to take effect on October 10, 2025, per NSF Important Notice No. 149.
+The NSF requirements took effect on October 10, 2025, per NSF Important Notice No. 149.
+NSF Supplement 1 from December 8, 2025, also provides some guidance.
 Additional information should be included in NSF’s implementation of the 2026 NSF Proposal and Award Policies and Procedures Guide (PAPPG), draft 26-1.

 • Who Is Required to Complete the Training?
 All covered individuals involved in NSF-funded projects or proposals, including: